A7med23/obsidian-sync/Game dev/How to make a video game - beginner godot tutorial -Brackey's.md

 # Score
 ## common practice to place gamewide variables in game manager
 - make it a regular node not a node2D

+# Audio

+## music
+- make the audio stream player a scene on it's own and